mtynior/match/README.md

 }
 ```

-If we implemented the `sum` function corectly the test above will pass.
+If we implemented the `sum` function correctly the test above will pass.

 But let's see what will happen when we make a mistake in the `sum` implementation:
 ```swift